openlayers/builder/readme.md

 # ol3 builder

-A hosted build tool for OpenLayers 3.
+A build service for OpenLayers 3.

 Work in progress.